monsoonmaelstrom/book2/book2.md

 Davy appears and hands her a waterskin and some food.
 Acting like a real person instead of like Gavin and me, who I guess expected her to get up and get it herself.
 She quickly drains the waterskin.
 A few days of unconsciousness will do that to a person.

-After she eats what Davy handed her, she quickly begins messing with the fabric knot, which does nothing to quell my uneasiness.
+After she eats what Davy handed her, she quickly begins messing with the fabric knot, doing nothing to quell my uneasiness.
 While the learning experience was worthwhile, and perhaps even necessary, I am increasingly feeling like I will live to regret this.
 But at the same time, I think had I not done it, Lisette would have found a way to make me regret that as well.
 Damned if I did and damned if I didn’t.
 Story of my life.

 I get up and go to find Liam.
 He’s next to the stream we’ve stopped by for the night, with Alex and Peter.
 I think Liam and Peter are trying to work out how to catch some fish, and I think Alex is only there to laugh at them, which fair.
 And since I would sooner go hungry than eat fish, I’m not going to volunteer any tips either.